King's Quest (2015 video game): Development

 There were multiple attempts to reboot the franchise following 1998's King's Quest: Mask of Eternity, none of which passed the announcement or concept stages.
 In August 2014, Activision revived the Sierra brand and had passed development responsibilities for a new game to The Odd Gentlemen.
 The lengthy game was split into multiple chapters with a staggered release schedule.
 The script for the first chapter alone is 640 pages long, including branching paths, Easter eggs, narration, object use and interaction, and dialogue trees.
 Each chapter of the series was longer and more complex than some similar episodic series, such as those made by Telltale Games.
-Voice actors include Christopher Lloyd, Wallace Shawn, Cherami Leigh, Tom Kenny, Josh Keaton, Maggie Elizabeth Jones, and Zelda Williams.
+Voice actors include Christopher Lloyd, Wallace Shawn, Tom Kenny, Josh Keaton, Maggie Elizabeth Jones, and Zelda Williams.

 Release

 The game was released in five parts in 2015 and 2016, with an optional playable Epilogue only included in King's Quest: The Complete Collection edition.